rd--/blksc3/md/glossary.md

 ## Fit

-The _Fit_ button rescales the current drawing so that it fits in the workspace.
+The _Fit_ button scales the current drawing so that it fits in the workspace.
 The _Fit_ button can be selected using the _=_ access key.

 ## Forest